-Solar panels are usually warranted to produce at least 80% of their original power rating for a period of 25 to 30 years.
+Solar panels are usually warranted to produce at least 80% of their original power rating for a period of 25 years or more.
 The panel life is probably much longer than that.
 The power electronics (we typically use micro-inverters from Ehphase) are warranted for 25 years.

 Should I install batteries with my system so that I can go off-grid?

 No. We do not feel that batteries are financially beneficial yet.

 Here are some reasons why we think batteries are not a good investment yet:

 1. The state of Florida has net-metering laws that require the power company to let you use the electrical grid as a free battery.